mpi4py/mpi4py/docs/source/usrman/appendix.rst

 `Universal applications <http://www.apple.com/universal/>`_ could have trouble building *MPI for Python*, specially if they want to link against MPI libraries built without such support.
-Another source of trouble could be a Python build using a specific cross-development SDK configuration.
-Workarounds for such issues are to temporarily set the environment variables :envvar:`ARCHFLAGS` and/or :envvar:`SDKROOT` to appropriate values in the shell before trying to build/install *MPI for Python*.
+Another source of trouble could be a Python build using a specific *deployment target* and *cross-development SDK* configuration.
+Workarounds for such issues are to temporarily set the environment variables :envvar:`MACOSX_DEPLOYMENT_TARGET`, :envvar:`SDKROOT` and/or :envvar:`ARCHFLAGS` to appropriate values in the shell before trying to build/install *MPI for Python*.

+An appropriate value for :envvar:`MACOSX_DEPLOYMENT_TARGET` should be any greater or equal than the one used to build Python, and less or equal than your system version.
+The safest choice for end-users would be to use the system version (e.g, if you are on *Leopard*, you should try ``MACOSX_DEPLOYMENT_TARGET=10.5``).

+An appropriate value for :envvar:`SDKROOT` is the full path name of any of the SDK's you have at :file:`/Developer/SDKs` directory (e.g., ``SDKROOT=/Developer/SDKs/MacOSX10.5.sdk``).
+The safest choice for end-users would be the one matching the system version; or alternatively the root directory (i.e., ``SDKROOT=/``).

 Appropriate values for :envvar:`ARCHFLAGS` have the form ``-arch
 <value>``, where ``<value>`` should be chosen from the following